ffMathy/FluffySpoon.Roslyn.AutoMapper/README.md

-# FluffySpoon.Roslyn.AutoMapper
 An Automapper analyzer that will try to find out common issues regarding AutoMapper.

-## Installing
+# Installing
-The easiest way to install is via NuGet:
+The easiest way to install is via NuGet.
 `install-package FluffySpoon.Roslyn.AutoMapper`